Tag Archive for: EAA

 Preparation for the European Accessibility Act neatly falls into all four of these work areas!

 The digital publishing market in Lithuania is fairly small, with 200 publishers producing approximately 500 ebooks per year, either in EPUB or PDF.
 Up to this point, consideration of the accessibility features available in both formats has not been high on publishers’ priority lists and there is a noticeable lack of awareness in the market.
-Accessibility is a new topic for publishers here and LLB has been actively trying to show the industry that accessible books are good for business, demonstrating how they can connect with a new audience.
+Accessibility is a new topic for publishers here and LAB has been actively trying to show the industry that accessible books are good for business, demonstrating how they can connect with a new audience.
 More than half a million people in Lithuania are not able to read printed books.
 It’s very important for publishers identify this audience and for people with special needs to receive the books in the format they need.
-LLB acts as bridge between these two groups.
+LAB acts as bridge between these two groups.
 This approach is working very well and at a recent mainstream event it was noted:

 Our Future is Accessibility